 Why-Choose-ExtremeVPN

 While surfing the web, check if the sites you access use HTTPS encryption.
-This will make it difficult for your ISP to watch the traffic sent and received from your device.
+This will make it difficult for your ISP to monitor the traffic sent and received from your device.
 You may also consider using encrypted services like secure messaging applications.
 Also, consider using cloud storage solutions for email, messaging, and file sharing.

 Keeping your browsing cookies cleared helps prevent the tracking of your activities.
 Moreover, take advantage of private browsing modes, such as Incognito mode.
 It is available in most web browsers.
 It prevents storing your browsing history and cookies for too long.